-WPRB is a not-for-profit commercial radio station.
-Housed in Princeton University, we are independently financed and student-managed.
+WPRB is a community-supported, non-profit 501(c)3, commercially-licensed freeform radio station.
+While our studios are located on Princeton University’s campus, we are independently financed and student-managed.
 Our signal covers a range of approximately 15,000 square miles, serving a population of millions throughout central New Jersey, South Philadelphia, eastern Pennsylvania, Wilmington, DE, and parts of the Jersey Shore.
 Broadcasting at 14,000 watts of stereo power, our signal is among the strongest in college radio.
 WPRB’s live internet stream carries our programming across the country and around the globe.

 Our DJs are students and community members of a variety of ages, races, genders, and interests.
 We are best described by the name of one of our oldest and more popular programs: “Music You Can’t Hear on the Radio.”
-WPRB specializes in the weird, the engaging, the quirky, the offbeat, and the lovely.
+WPRB specializes in the weird, the unlistenable, the engaging, the quirky, the offbeat, and, sometimes, the lovely.
 We love new releases as much as old archives.
 DJs provide listeners with musical experiences that they likely won’t find anywhere else on the FM dial.

 WPRB prides itself in exploring creative programming of all shapes and sizes.